ranocha/SummationByPartsOperators.jl/paper.md

 be solved numerically, a vast amount of numerical methods has been developed, resulting sometimes in completely disjoint communities.
 To transfer developments and knowledge from one community to another, common abstractions can be helpful.
-The concept of summation-by-parts (SBP) operators is such an abstraction.
+The concept of SBP operators is such an abstraction.
 In recent years, SBP operators have attracted a lot of attention, in particular for PDEs modeling advection-dominated problems, where they enabled the construction of energy- or entropy-stable numerical methods, including finite difference,